 - Home of Chef Paul Qui of Qui Restaurant, named Best Chef — Southwest by the prestigious James Beard Foundation in 2012 and winner of Top Chef award from the Bravo network in 2012

 Located in Central Texas, Austin is the 11th-largest city in the U.S. with a population of approximately 842,600.
-The city’s abundant sunshine and beautiful natural surroundings attract nature lovers and outdoor enthusiasts.
+The city’s abundant sunshine and beautiful natural surroundings attract nature lovers and outdoor enthusiasts alike.
 Austin's temperate climate offers 300 days of sunshine and year-round opportunities to enjoy the outdoors, including water sports of all kinds on the area's lakes and rivers.

 Marcus McMellon, President, Auguste Escoffier School of Culinary Arts, Austin

 Marcus McMellon is a “hands-on” leader with a unique combination of operations and finance experience.
 He has worked in the Proprietary Education sector for more than 13 years, with several of those years acutely focused on Culinary Education.
-Marcus has served 8 years on the board of Career Colleges and Schools of Texas (the state trade association) in various capacities, including Treasurer.
+Marcus has served eight years on the board of Career Colleges and Schools of Texas (the state trade association) in various capacities, including Treasurer.

 Marcus’s love affair with sustainable farming and the culinary field in general began as a child growing up in east Texas where his grandparents would let him work in their vegetable gardens and take him to farmers’ markets on weekends.
 Marcus came to appreciate the effort involved in growing one’s own food as well as how seasonality impacts food choices.
-Later, as a teenager, Marcus worked in several restaurants; primarily back of the house positions - including line cook.
+Later, as a teenager, Marcus worked in several restaurants; primarily back-of-the-house positions – including line cook.
 While studying Accounting at the University of Texas at Austin, he maintained the books for a popular local restaurant where he learned entrepreneurial skills and how to profitably operate a small business.

 In 2001, Marcus began his career in Culinary Education with Le Cordon Bleu Cooking Schools.
 While with Le Cordon Bleu, he served as Vice President of Finance and Operations during the construction and start-up phase of the Austin Le Cordon Bleu Campus.
 Subsequently, Marcus held the positions of Campus President and Chief Financial Officer for two other Proprietary Education providers in the Dallas area.
 Today, Marcus is President of Auguste Escoffier School of Culinary Arts in Austin, Texas, where he is dedicated to helping students develop marketable skills while pursuing their career goals in the culinary field.